FSipiano/newbieDictionary/README.md

 MERN Stack is a Javascript Stack that is used for easier and faster deployment of full-stack web applications.
 MERN Stack comprises of 4 technologies namely: MongoDB, Express, React and Node.js.

 ### MEVN Stack -
 MEVN stack is the open-source JavaScript software stack that has emerged as a new and evolving way to build powerful and dynamic web applications.
-This stack consists of MongoDB for NoSQL Database, Express.js for building the server, VueJS for front-end and Node.js as the JavaScript [runtime](#runtime-- "See runtime's definition here") environment.
+This stack consists of MongoDB for NoSQL Database, Express.js for building the server, VueJS for front-end and Node.js.

 ###  Namespace (in javascript) -
 While we are working on web applications using JavaScript functions and files, it would become difficult to challenge code.
 So to help us manage this code, we have a keyword ‘Namespace’ which will create mini objects of different modules or functionalities to make code readable.
 JavaScript does not provide Namespace by default but this functionality can be replicated.
 It is a container providing scope for set of identifiers, type names, functions or variables, and methods, etc. to prevent collisions among them.
 It can be created with ease, so with minor tweaks, a namespace can be created.